-- Checking all local planning and tree applications; commenting or objecting where appropriate.
+Checking all local planning and tree applications; commenting or objecting where appropriate.
 We also seek to influence planning policy.
-The BRA response to all applications is listed in the minutes of our monthly committee meetings which are available here.
-For advice on how to object or comment on a planning application to Camden Council.
+The BRA response to all applications is listed in the minutes of our monthly committee meetings.

 - Raising concerns about and responding to consultations on local public services, traffic, parking and transport.
 Meeting regularly with councillors to discuss local issues.